PanDAWMS/panda-client/README.txt

 ** Release Note

+0.3.44 (6/6/2011)
+  * fixed pbook to kill or retry only jobsetIDs by default when uppserJobID is given

 0.3.43 (5/31/2011)
   * fixed --tmpDir of pathena/prun for relative path
   * fixed pathena/prun to prevent running twice on the same input files for --mergeOutput